10 Popular Dog Breeds in Singapore Loved by Pet Owners

 Shih tzu

 The Shih Tzu originates from Tibet but was developed in China as a companion dog prized by royalty.
 Their long, silky coat resembling a lion was admired in traditional Chinese culture.
 Today, the Shih Tzu is one of Singapore’s most popular small dog breeds.
 Their popularity grows partly from their small size, making them well-suited for living in small apartments and standard housing in Singapore’s urban areas.
-Additionally, Shih Tzu is known for being affectionate and lively companions that get along well with children and other pets.
-Their cute appearance, with large dark eyes and a furry face, also appeals to many people.
+Additionally, the Shih Tzu is known for being an affectionate and lively companion, and is a popular small dog that gets along well with children and other pets.
+Their cute appearance, with large dark eyes, a short snout, and a furry face and tail, also appeals to many people.

 Personality: Shih Tzus are typically outgoing with their family members.
-They can be wary around strangers, making them alert watchdogs.
+They can be wary around strangers, making them excellent watchdogs.
 But they are also friendly dogs when properly socialized.
-Their lively and affectionate personality continues, making them one of Singapore’s most popular dog breeds.
+Their lively and affectionate personality continues, making them one of the most popular Singapore dog breeds.

 Grooming: Shih Tzus require regular grooming to keep their long, silky fur from matting.
 Their coats continue growing and need daily brushing and combing.
 Many owners opt to keep their Shih Tzu’s hair trimmed short for easier care in Singapore’s heat and humidity.

-Activity level: Shih Tzus only requires moderate exercise each day, making them adaptable to apartment and house living.
+Activity level: Shih Tzus only require moderate exercise each day, making them adaptable to apartment and house living.
 They enjoy walks and play times.

 2. Poodle